Chris Amon: 1972

 In the 1972 Formula One season, Amon, again driving for Matra achieved a handful of points-scoring finishes, but only one podium appearance, at the French GP.
 Here he achieved the fifth and final pole position of his career and was leading the race until a puncture forced him to pit.
 However, he climbed back through the field, breaking the circuit's lap record to finish third.

 With the money he had made from motorsport, Amon decided to set up a racing engine firm with former BRM engineer Aubrey Woods.
 Amon Racing Engines supplied Formula 2 engines to a few drivers, but the company quickly became too expensive to run and was sold to March for a loss.

 Matra decided to end their participation in Formula One at the end of 1972, so Amon found himself looking to return to March as a driver.
 The place, however, was given to Jean-Pierre Jarier, purportedly for financial reasons.
 Amon therefore signed for another recently formed F1 team, Tecno.

 1973

-Tecno had entered F1 the previous year, having developed a potentially powerful Flat 12 for F1.
-But their first year in F1 proved to be dismal so they jumped at the chance to sign Amon for the new season.
-The testing of a new chassis designed by former Lotus and McLaren mechanic Allan McCall proved to be time-consuming.
+Tecno had entered Formula One the previous year, with their own flat-twelve engine.
+Their first year had been dismal, so they jumped at the chance to sign Amon for the new season.
+The testing of a new chassis, the PA123-006, designed by former Lotus and McLaren mechanic Allan McCall, proved to be time-consuming.
 After its non-appearance for the Spanish GP, Amon and Tecno team manager David Yorke met with Enzo Ferrari to see if Amon could be released from his contract to develop the new Ferrari B3 for Ickx and Mezarrio, in a supposedly one off GP drive at Monaco.
-Yorke rejected the release, and Amon admits he would not have left Ferrari if offered the drive for a season.
+Yorke rejected the release, and Amon admitted he would not have left Ferrari if offered the drive for a season.